Created: July 2020 by Jenny Owen

 - psychological or emotional abuse: including belittling, name calling, threats of harm, intimidation, isolation

 - financial or material abuse: including stealing and fraud

 - neglect and acts of omission: ignoring medical or physical care needs

 - discriminatory abuse: including abuse based on race, gender, sexuality, disability, or anything else.

 - institutional or organisational: including unsafe practices, lack of person-centred care.

 Abuse may be carried out deliberately or unknowingly.
-Abuse may be single act or repeated acts.
+Abuse may be a single act or repeated acts.

-Signs to look out for which may suggest that a child is being abused or is at risk of abuse include:
+Signs to look out for which may suggest that a child or vulnerable adult is being abused or is at risk of abuse include: